ambrwlsn/website/src/blog/aria-labels/index.md

 </nav>
 ```

 Here, an `aria-labelledby` value of a `nav` matches the `id` value of an `h2`.
 The `h2` contains human-readable text.
 It is this text that will be accessible to screen reader users.
 The element containing this text can also be a hidden element which exists purely for screen readers.
 In this case, the hidden element of course still needs text content.
 This method has an advantage over `aria-label` in that the human-readable content is contained in a text node rather than an attribute.
 Text nodes are easier for some translation systems to access.
-See Heydon's [post](https://heydonworks.com/article/aria-label-is-a-xenophobe/) for more information.

 I learned all of this today and I am very grateful for the knowledge.
 Now I know it, I'll be able to apply it wherever needed in my HTML.

-For more information on the `nav` element, see this [post](http://html5doctor.com/nav-element/) from html5 doctor.
+For more information, check out this post on the [navigation element](http://html5doctor.com/nav-element/) from html5 doctor.